ansemjo/version.sh/README.md

 builds from git repositories and archives.

-Specifically, it attempts to produce the same strings whether you are building from a checked-out tag of a cloned repository or a downloaded archive of that same tag.
+Specifically, it attempts to produce the same strings whether you are building from a checked-out tag of a cloned repository or a downloaded archive of that same tag when running `sh ./version.sh`.
 This problem is described a little further in
 [this blog post](https://semjonov.de/post/2018-10/commit-hash-replacement-in-git-archives/).
 In
 short: you don't have the `.git` directory in downloaded archives and therefore cannot retrieve any version information with `git`.
 Furthermore you might not want to require `git` when building your